 Maria - I guess what bothers me most is when someone makes a mistake that could seriously harm a plant simply out of lack of information.
 For example, piling mulch up against the bark of a tree.
 That can do so much damage, but most people simply don't know any better.
 Same with shearing shrubs (I even wrote a blog post about it).
 I also get upset when I see a tree pruned poorly.
 Proper pruning can be the difference between life and death for a tree.
 I know that sounds dramatic, but it's true.
 All three of these examples really go back to the value of having experienced, educated individuals taking care of landscapes.
 I love educating friends, family, and even competitors about these kinds of issue because it's more important to me that our communities are full of healthy landscapes than that our company is the one taking care of them.

 Maria - Communication is key, and really a lot of that is on us.
 Our gardeners should be talking to clients or leaving a door hanger every time they visit to keep customers up to date on what they're working on or if there are any problems they have noticed.
 I would tell clients that if you ever want more information, don't hesitate to ask, and if you notice something we haven't brought up feel free to mention it.
 It may be that you notice a problem before we do (we try to spot issues first, but we're not perfect), or that we just forgot to mention it.
 If nobody is home when we visit, we expect that clients will read the door hangers we leave, because we could be writing down important information.
-Another good way to make use of the service is to talk to us gardeners if something else on the property needs to be done, like cleaning the gutters, or if the client wants a new fire pit or something.
-Of course customers can always talk to their account manager or call the office, but since the gardeners are there so often it's so helpful for us to know what is going beyond the scope of our work.
+Another good way to make use of the service is to talk to the gardeners if something else on the property needs to be done, like cleaning the gutters, or if the client wants a new fire pit or something.
+Of course customers can always talk to their account manager or call the office, but since the gardeners are there anyway, sometimes it's just more convenient.

 Maria - If they are already one of our clients, they should talk to their account manager about adding this service to their contract.
 If not, they can call the office at 317-251-GROW or fill out a contact form online.